 In Europe, there is a saying that you can only get money from a funder when your business can prove that it does not actually need the money!
 What does this mean?
 It means that funders want to see:

-a solid plan and business growth strategy to keep the business doing well
+a solid strategy and plan to keep the business doing well

 enough cash flow to convince them that they will get their money back

 Of course, there are other things that funders will also look at.
 Whether the country and the economy are stable, whether they will be able to get their money out of the business (or the country), whether the legal system is strong and will be fair to them.
 In other words, things that will tell them how high the risk is that if they give you money, they will lose it.
-Click on the previous links to find out more about this.
+In future posts, I will discuss these issues.
 But today, I want to focus on one thing: there is no free money!

 Understanding the mindset of the investor